The NBA Cup is back, and the league hopes to build on ‘intense competition’ and a better understanding

 » READ MORE: Rookie Adem Bona steps up to challenge in first legitimate Sixers minutes: ‘I was ready’

-“We saw really insanely intense competition for November last year, relative to what we had seen in prior years,” Wasch told The Inquirer last week.
+“We saw really insanely intense competition for November last year, relative to what we had seen in prior years,” Wasch told The Inquirer earlier this month.
 “Players all understood that something different was going on.
 They understood the Cup and the prizing.
 But I don’t think they had, maybe, as deep an understanding of the implications of each individual game, how important each game is when you’re only playing four in a group stage. …

 “So in a second year of this, when it’s much more established, we think we’ll just be able to build on that even more.”

-As a refresher, Tuesday’s loss to the Knicks was the first of the Sixers’ four group play games, which also count in the regular-season standings.
-Friday’s matchup at the Orlando Magic is up next, followed by their Nov.
-22 home game against the Brooklyn Nets and a Dec.
+As a refresher, Tuesday’s loss to the Knicks was the first of the Sixers’ four group-play games, which also count in the regular-season standings.
+Friday’s 98-86 loss at the Orlando Magic was the second, followed by this Friday’s home game against the Brooklyn Nets and a Dec.
 3 visit to the Charlotte Hornets.

 They made tweaks to the schedule, this year avoiding an afternoon semifinal tipoff in Las Vegas and competing with Monday Night Football.
 They decided to keep the November/December timing, to counter the outside belief that the NBA season does not actually begin until Christmas.
 They also considered some teams’ argument that not advancing to the knockout stage was actually more beneficial, because the added games would (likely) be against weaker opponents.
 The league responded with that, in order for that scenario to unfold, a team would have already picked up at least one loss during group play.